Appledystopia: Independent Technology News

 It is best to charge your iPhone when it is off.
 After you plug in the charger, your iPhone will automatically start up in a few minutes.
 When it is back online, simply hold down the sleep/wake button and slide your finger over the off switch.
 Your iPhone will charge faster when it is off.
 It will also generate less heat, which will extend overall battery life.

-Newer iPhone models, such as the 14 Pro Max, may take longer to charge, depending on the power source.
+Newer iPhone models, such as the 15 Pro Max, may take longer to charge, depending on the power source.
 This device, in particular, has a much larger battery than any other iPhone.
-An iPhone 14 Pro Max can only use 27 watts when charging.
-If your charger puts out more current, the iPhone’s power IC will only use 27 watts.
+An iPhone 15 Pro Max can only use 29 watts when charging, in theory.
+Our tests have shown no difference in charge times between a 20-watt charger and a 140-watt MacBook charger.
+If your charger puts out more current, the iPhone’s power IC will only use 20 watts most of the time.

 Sometimes I prefer to charge my iPhone 14 Pro Max with an older Apple 5 watt charger.
 Doing so minimizes heat and preserves battery life.
 Of course, it takes much longer to charge the battery fully.
 However, if I shut down my iPhone, it charges fully from a completely drained battery in 5 hours.
 I can use my iPhone when charging, and it’s still cool to the touch.
 However, when I calibrated my iPhone 14 Pro Max a few days after purchase, I turned it off while charging.